Welcome to Cadabam's Hospitals

 These benefits allow individuals living with schizophrenia to gain greater control over their symptoms and work towards long-term recovery and stability.

-How Is Cognitive Behavioural Therapy (CBT) Different from Other Therapies for Schizophrenia?
+How Is Cognitive Behavioural Therapy (CBT) Different From Other Therapies for Schizophrenia?

 Cognitive Behavioural Therapy (CBT) focuses on identifying and changing unhelpful thoughts and behaviours that influence emotions and actions.
 Unlike therapies that primarily explore past experiences, CBT concentrates on present thought patterns and practical coping strategies.